sjkelleyjr/Deadlock/outline/writing_notes.md

 ### Key Principle
 **Each chapter should feel fresh and avoid repeating the same jokes or phrases.
 The humor should come from the situation, not from tired corporate satire tropes.**

+## Circular Reasoning and Catch-22 Logic

+### Core Concept
+**Incorporate circular reasoning and catch-22 logic that's central to Catch-22 into corporate conversations and processes.**

+### Management Circular Logic Examples:
+- "We need to increase productivity to justify the budget, but we need the budget to increase productivity"
+- "You can't work on that project until it's approved, but it can't be approved until you show progress on it"
+- "We need to reduce meetings to increase productivity, so let's have a meeting about reducing meetings"

+### Bureaucratic Catch-22s:
+- "You need manager approval to access the system, but you need system access to request manager approval"
+- "The security policy requires you to change your password every 30 days, but you can't change it until you log in, and you can't log in because your password expired"
+- "You can't submit your timesheet until you complete your tasks, but you can't complete your tasks until you log your time"

+### Corporate Process Loops:
+- "We need to document everything for compliance, but the documentation process is so complex it prevents us from doing the work we need to document"
+- "The performance review system measures productivity, but filling out the performance review system takes so much time it reduces productivity"

+### Character-Specific Circular Logic:

+**Vincent's Innovation Loop:**
+- "We need to innovate to stay competitive, but we can't take risks because we need to stay competitive"
+- "You should think outside the box, but make sure you follow all the established processes"

+**Sarah's Management Paradox:**
+- "I need to protect my team from unreasonable demands, but I need to show I'm a team player by supporting management's unreasonable demands"

+**David's HR Logic:**
+- "We need to improve employee satisfaction to reduce turnover, but we can't spend money on improvements because turnover is too high"

+### How to Use Circular Logic:
+- Have management present these circular arguments with complete sincerity
+- Let the engineers point out the logical flaws
+- Show management doubling down on the circular logic when challenged
+- Use these moments to escalate the absurdity and dysfunction
+- The circular logic should become more extreme as the story progresses

 ## Jordan's Comedic Dynamic